Community Music School

 - Learn more about the UNCSA Community Health Standards which will guide our safety protocols.

-Summer semester CMS registration is now open!
+Fall semester CMS registration is now open!

 The Community Music School has been an outreach program of UNCSA since 1976.
 Located in the Stevens Center in downtown Winston-Salem and online, the school offers a high quality music education to students of all ages and levels of experience.
 Group courses and private lessons are offered in a wide range of instruments and styles and are taught by some of the area’s top working musicians.